adamwan-nexplore/guidebook-nxp-hk/what-we-share/rest-api.md

 ### If supporting multiple resources in a single call, think about:

 - How to manage transaction when more than one resources?
-- How to manage failures? / rollback? / atomic? / best effort?
+- How to manage failures? rollback / atomic / best effort

-## Standard & Frameworks
+## Standard & Framework

 ### [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html "https://martinfowler.com/articles/richardsonMaturityModel.html")